-- a.
-Use the Cadet Drill Criteria worksheet to evaluate a minimum of 12 Cadets plus a Cadet leader. - b.
+Cadet drills will be in accordance with TC 3-21.5 and the instructions in this appendix.
+Wear and appearance of the uniform will be in accordance with AR 670-1.
 The evaluations will include formation (assembly), dress/alignment, Cadet leader control, and unit response/execution.
 The brigade team must observe the unit formation.
-Fancy drills may be performed for exhibition only, not in lieu of the Cadet Drill Criteria.
-Competition drill or local drill standards will NOT be used.
+Exhibition drill, competition drill, and local drill standards will NOT be used in lieu of the Cadet Drill directions below.